Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Beacon climbing has that unique feather in their cap that they can proudly boast: that they are the largest indoor climbing centre in the region (North Wales).
 The facility first opened in 1994, making it one of the longest lasting bouldering gyms in the UK, and it has since established its reputation among beginners and pro climbers alike.
 With extensive bouldering facilities, as well as rope climbing and Crazy Climb, ideal for active kids, Beacon Climbing has an amazingly diverse and welcoming community.

-If you are a beginner, they also run a popular Climbing Intro course for £80, which also gives you access to one month’s free climbing, so you can test out your new skills.
+If you are a beginner, they also run a popular Climbing Intro course for £80, which also gives you access to one month’s free climbing on their bouldering walls, so you can test out your new skills.

 “Our aim at Beacon has always been to give everyone the opportunity to enjoy climbing regardless of age or ability.
 Our users are aged 4-80,+ and our climbing is designed to cater for all levels, from first experience to elite performance.